 It sounds scary, but I think it’s fair to say 2 12oz beers per person.
 You take into consideration, people who don’t drink, people who drink wine or hard liquor and people who drink socially.

 Some people won’t have 2, some might have 5, It’s fair to come to an average of 2 or 3 12 oz beers person.

 How Much Is A Keg Of Beer

-A quarter barrel of beer will cost anywhere from $125 to over $200, depending on your state and type of beer you choose.
+A half barrel of beer will cost anywhere from $125 to over $200, depending on your state and type of beer you choose.
 A quarter barrel is around $70 to $150, mostly craft beer is served in a 1/4 barrel so its always pricer.

 You are also going to need to put down a deposit that is usually $30 per keg.
 That is refundable assuming you return the equipment.

 A tapper or kegerator that you can rent from where you purchase beer.
 I recommend going with a kegerator that will be pre-setup for you.

 What Else Will You Need For A Keg Party

 You will need cups, I recommend going with the 12 oz cups vs the 16 oz.